coolsd/openxdagpool-scripts/README.md

 # Usage
 To use these scripts, always `su pool`,  `cd`, `cd scripts` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.

-NEVER delete your xdag.log file, only if you are certain the [OpenXDAGPool](https://github.com/XDagger/openxdagpool) has already imported all payouts and found blocks in that log file.
+NEVER delete your `xdag.log*` file, only if you are certain the [OpenXDAGPool](https://github.com/XDagger/openxdagpool) has already imported all payouts and found blocks in that log file.
 If not, you will lose some of your payouts and found blocks history.
-It is safe to delete an xdag.log file for currently unused daemon that's not been in use for more than 3 days, assuming all services (cron exports and website imports) are running properly.
+It is safe to delete `xdag.log*` file for currently unused daemon that's not been in use for more than 3 days, assuming all services (cron exports and website imports) are running properly.
+See next section for details.

-If your pool is already running for a long time and you have your all-time `xdag.log` file(s), tweak the `generate_last_days_regex.php` file by uncommenting marked line, then wait for OpenXDAG pool to import your payouts and found blocks.
+If your pool is already running for a long time and you have your all-time `xdag.log*` file(s), tweak the `generate_last_days_regex.php` file by uncommenting marked line, then wait for OpenXDAG pool to import your payouts and found blocks.
 This happens every 3 hours.
 After this is done, you can safely comment the line back to keep importing only the latest payouts and found blocks.

+# Notes on xdag log files
+You can archive old log files at runtime to another partition, to conserve disk space.
+Execute `mv xdag.log xdag.log.20180516` or similar unique name in current `xdag` folder.
+Leave the old file in-place for 3 days.
+After this period, the file was definitely grepped by [OpenXDAGPool-scripts](https://github.com/XDagger/openxdagpool-scripts), and can be safely moved elsewhere.
+`xdag_dump_slowdata.sh` script always scans `xdag.log*` files in each `xdag` folder, making sure your old log files can be imported before you move them somewhere else.

 # Pool updates
 Update pool by updating and running xdag that is currently NOT stored in `CURRENT_XDAG`. `cd` to desired xdag directory as user `pool` and type `./xdag_update.sh` or `git pull` and `make` manually.
 Run `./xdag_run.sh`, run daemon with `-r` option.